【Major Points】

 What is menopause?

-Menopause is a natural physical aging that women will lose their fertility function.
-Menopause starts around the age of 40 to 60, and it lasts on average of 15 to 20 years.
+Menopause is a natural physical aging process in which women gradually lose their fertility.
+Menopause starts around the age of 40 to 60, and it lasts on average for 15 to 20 years.
 During this period, ovarian function and female hormones are being reduced, and the menstrual cycle as well as the menses will go irregular and become less and less, then the menstruation period will stop eventually.
-On average menstruation is naturally stopped at around 45-55 years old.
+On average menstruation is naturally stopped around 45-55 years old.

-1. Hot flashes: Due to the dysfunction of neurovascular control, the body will suddenly feel hot, especially on the face, neck and upper body, it usually lasts for 2 to 4 minutes, and sometimes there will be an increment of heartbeat, chest discomfort and a lot of sweating.
+1. Hot flashes: Due to the dysfunction of neurovascular control, the body will suddenly feel hot, especially on the face, neck and upper body, it usually lasts for 2 to 4 minutes, and sometimes there will be an increase in heartbeat, chest discomfort and a lot of sweating.

 3. Osteoporosis: The loss of calcium is influenced by female hormones, reduction which leads to decrease of bone density and strength, causing osteoporosis.